You Don’t Need to Forget

 - Interview friends and family for specific stories.
 Ask.
 You’ll be surprised by the answers.
 Record on tape then transcribe for your stories.

-- Ask for stories at gatherings: keep a guest book requesting a story; or have a notepad handy that friends or family can write on and leave in a memory box.
+- Ask for stories at gatherings: keep a guest book requesting a story; or have a notepad handy that friends or family can write on and leave in a memory box or jar.

 - Already written your story?
-Publish a family storybook – a beautiful, custom hardcoverphoto storybook you can make online easily.
+Publish a family storybook through a beautiful, photo storybook you can make online easily.
 It’s comforting to keep your memories nearby for anytime you need to recall the life and love you shared.

 - Be proactive.
-Create and order Navigating Grief Custom Cardof photos and short story to send to family and friends on important dates – birthday, anniversary.
+Create custom photo cards and short story to send to family and friends on important dates – birthday, anniversary.
 Don’t wait for others to bring up the subject.
 They might not know how.

-- Seek out a bereavement writing group for additional support.
-Join the Navigating Grief community and check out the current workshops, self-guided and group programs specifically for overcoming grief and preserving the important stories of your loved one in a safe and healing environment.
+- Seek out a bereavement writing groups or start your own on a platform like Meet up.
+Seek out local workshops, self-guided and group programs specifically for overcoming grief and preserving the important stories of your loved one in a safe and healing environment.

 Write to remember.
 Your loved one does matter.
 This person is part of you and who you’ve become and what you are to be.
 Embrace the memories as you adjust to this change in your life.
 As you write, you will find that stories can help heal your heart.